AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

 ## 🎯 Learning Outcomes

-- Describe key terms and principles of self-driving labs
+- Define and explain key terms and principles of self-driving labs to demonstrate understanding
-- Send commands and receive sensor data over WiFi using standard frameworks such as MQTT
+- Apply MQTT or similar frameworks to send commands and receive sensor data over WiFi
-- Store experiment configurations and results in databases such as MongoDB
+- Demonstrate the ability to use MongoDB to store and retrieve experiment configurations and results effectively
-- Implement software on a microcontroller such as Raspberry Pi Pico W to adjust device power and read sensor data
+- Develop and implement software on a Raspberry Pi Pico W microcontroller to control device power and read sensor data accurately
-- Adapt a Bayesian optimization script from packages such as the Ax Platform to iteratively suggest new experiments to try
+- Modify a Bayesian optimization script using the Ax Platform to iteratively propose new experimental configurations
 - Integrate the individual SDL components to orchestrate the full 'Hello World' workflow

 ## 🛠️ Competencies/Skills